-Public relations is the professional management of external and internal communications to build the reputation of a wide variety of organisations and causes.
-Today’s professional communicators manage the relationships of nations, cities, governments, corporations, charities and communities.
+Public relations is the professional management of external and internal communication to manage the reputations of a wide variety of organisations and causes.
+Increasingly public relations communicators are being called upon to plan and manage the communication of nations, cities, communities, charities and corporations.

 Introduces essential theory and practice as a basis for later specialisation.
 This focuses on media and interpersonal communication and the relationships between communication, technology and New Zealand society.